Best Citi® Cash-Back Credit Cards

 Which Citi Cash-Back Card Is Best for You?

 The high 5% bonus cash-back payout with the Citi Custom Cash Card is appealing to many customers, as it’s a very high cash-back rate and it doesn’t involve calculating any bonus categories — the payout comes automatically on your highest-spend category.
-However, the bonus is limited to just $25 per month.
-The Citi Custom Cash Card does have an additional arrow in its quiver, however, as it offers a $200 cash bonus after you spend just $750 in the first three months after account opening.
-The Citi Double Cash Card doesn’t offer any type of sign-up bonus currently.
+However, the bonus is limited to just $25 per month since it’s up to your first $500 spent.